lniskanen/cleaningdata/CodeBook.md

 3. Activity
 4. Variable in same order as in /UCI HAR Dataset/features.txt

-### Activity, ActivityName - variable value, mapping to name as in /UCI HAR Dataset/activity_labels.txt
+### Activity, ActivityName
+variable value and mapping to name as in /UCI HAR Dataset/activity_labels.txt
 * 1 WALKING
 * 2 WALKING_UPSTAIRS
 * 3 WALKING_DOWNSTAIRS